island-is/island.is/apps/services/user-profile/README.md

 ### Overview

-This service manages and stores user profile information, utilizing the user's National Registration ID for storing contact details and preferred locale settings.
-It also manages email and mobile phone verification.
-User profiles are not prepopulated for all Iceland residents; instead, they can be created through various onboarding processes.
-The function `findOrCreateUserProfile` is utilized throughout the codebase.
+This service manages user profile information using the National Registration ID to store contact details and locale preferences.
+It handles email and mobile verification.
+Profiles are created through onboarding processes and are not prepopulated for all Iceland residents.
+The `findOrCreateUserProfile` function is frequently used across the codebase.

 ### Quickstart

-Execute the following commands:
+Run the following commands:

 ```bash
 yarn dev-init services-user-profile
 yarn dev services-user-profile
 ```

-These commands match the setup procedures outlined below.
+These commands align with the setup instructions below.

 ### Initial Setup

-Ensure Docker is installed, then run:
+Ensure Docker is installed, then initiate:

 ```bash
 yarn dev-services services-user-profile
 ```

-Afterward, apply migrations with:
+Apply database migrations with:

 ```bash
 yarn nx run services-user-profile:migrate
 ```

-To start the service locally, execute:
+Start the service locally using:

 ```bash
 yarn start services-user-profile
 ```

-The API's OpenAPI specifications can be accessed at:
+Access the API's OpenAPI specifications at:

 ```
 http://localhost:3366/